functionalafrica/content/girl.md

 as a developer in London can do the same work, particularly as much of Africa lies in timezones close to Europe's.

-Wages, like living costs, across Africa are typically much lower than those in Europe and America.
+Wages—like living costs—across Africa are typically much lower than those in Europe and America.
 So if a programmer in Africa can perform the same work as a European programmer, then why _shouldn't_ they be able to compete for that work on an equal footing?